alexott/databricks-cybersecurity-playground/dlt_modern_stuff/README.md

 databricks configure
 ```

 3. Set environment variable `DATABRICKS_CONFIG_PROFILE` to the name of Databricks CLI profile you configured, and configure necessary variables in the `dev` profile of `databricks.yml` file.
-You need to specify the following:
+You need to specify the following (create necessary objects before use):

- - `catalog_name` - the name of the default UC Catalog used in configuration.
+ - `catalog_name` - the name of the existing UC Catalog used in configuration.
  - `silver_schema_name` - the name of an existing UC Schema to put processed data of individual log sources.
  - `normalized_schema_name` - the name of an existing UC Schema to put tables with normalized data, IoCs and Detections tables.
  - `log_files_path` - the path to an existing UC Volume where raw log data will be stored.